(714) 834-0101 Appointment

 The second piece is very famous.
 You have heard different versions of it somewhere.
 It is called Romance (or Spanish Romance) and it is composed by……….Anonymous!
 I bet the person who wrote this piece is turning in their grave as to why they didn’t put their name on the original composition.
 Frederick Noad, in his excellent book Solo Guitar Playing 1, accurately states “From its sound this is always supposed to be a fairly easy piece.
 In fact it needs considerable practice, but this will result in a strengthening and general improvement of the left hand.”

 Michael A. Jazayeri, M.D. is a board certified plastic surgeon with over 10 years of experience.
-His office is located in Orange County, California.
+His office is located in Santa Ana, California.
 To schedule a complimentary consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz